 However, not everyone can/will become an Entrepreneur.
 And being self-employed is not as sexy as most people think.
-If you think you can sit on a beach sipping pina coladas and working from laptop – think twice.
+If you think you can sit on a beach sipping Pina Coladas and working from a laptop – think twice.
 That is very rare.
 Most self-employed individuals put in more time than regular full-time employees (Realtors, Contractors, Lawyers, Business Owners).
 The stress levels are high and the risks are higher.

 1. A Paycheck ($$$Cha-Ching$$$)

-Your landlord, your bank, your favourite grocery store, your mayor, the taxman, Your President – all of them are happy that you get paid .
+Your landlord, your bank, your favorite grocery store, your mayor, the taxman, Your President – all of them are happy that you get paid.
 They will get a piece of the pie for sure (groan…).